Application Support for American Medical Software

 *Items with a NO are not supported by the application vendor at this time.
 Items with YES are supported.
 Items with R are Recommended, and NR are NOT recommended, but will work.
 Items with no entry are unknown at this time.

 There are a few points of interest:

 - Installation Tip: AMS has found a possible conflict with the Cache Engine feature of PSQL.
 This feature is disabled by default, but you may wish to disable the Client-Side

-Cache feature by following these steps from each computer on your network:
+Cache feature entirely on each workstation by following these steps from each computer:

 - Start the Pervasive Control Center (Start/Run/PCC.EXE)

 - On the Welcome screen, click on the option "Configure Microkernel Router".

 - Click on the heading (on the left) for "Performance Tuning".